-No-confidence motion in Parliament against Modi government today, says Congress
+Congress moves no-confidence motion against Modi government in Lok Sabha

 Manipur has been wrecked with clashes between the Kukis and the Meiteis since May 3, killing over 160 people and displacing more than 60,000.
 The Opposition’s attack against the Centre and the Bharatiya Janata Party government in Manipur was bolstered after a video showing two Kuki women being paraded naked was widely shared on social media last week.

 The move to bring a no-confidence motion was finalised after leaders of 26 parties of the newly-formed INDIA coalition met at Congress president Mallikarjun Kharge’s chamber on Tuesday.
-Kharge is also the leader of the Opposition in the Rajya Sabha,
+Kharge is also the leader of the Opposition in the Rajya Sabha.

 The no-confidence motion is bound to be defeated as the BJP and its allies have a clear majority in the Lok Sabha.
 But the Opposition believes that the motion can be used as a tool to make the government accountable on the floor of Parliament.